ViralTexts/gtr-clusters/clusters/18621108-sn83016348-OurRecipeForCuringMeat.md

 one hair ounce of potash In
 this ratio the pickle can be in-
 creased to any quantity de-
-sired Let these be boiled t
+sired Let these be boiled to
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://texashistory.unt.edu/iiif/ark:/67531/metapth974307/m1/2/pct:59.533333,71.059545,15.533333,9.150613/!600,600/0/default.jpg"/>
 </td>